Wirehaired Pointing Griffon vs Brittany — Which Versatile Hunting Dog?

 Get a Brittany If —

 You’re an upland-only hunter.
-You hunt pheasants, quail, or chukar on open ground.
+Pheasants, quail, or chukar on open ground.
 You want a fast dog that covers big country, responds quickly to training, and fits into an active family without special handling accommodations.
-You’re hunting from September through the first two weeks of November and calling it a season.
-You don’t do water work.
-You don’t care about cold-weather durability because your season is done before Thanksgiving.
+You’re hunting September through the first couple weeks of November and calling it done.
+At roughly $800 to $1,500 from a reputable hunting-bred breeder, you’re getting a proven field dog with a long track record.

 Get a WPG If —